Daniel Nsereko

 Daniel David Ntanda Nsereko (born 27 November 1941) is a Ugandan judge and legal scholar.
 He was a member of the Appeals Chamber of the International Criminal Court (ICC) from 2008 to 2012, and currently serves as a judge on the Special Tribunal for Lebanon.

 Early life and education

 Nsereko comes from a family of nine children.
 His father Obadiah Busulwa was a former teacher and lay preacher in the Anglican Church, until he became a Seventh-day Adventist in 1950.
 Nsereko was baptized into the Seventh-day Adventist Church in 1960, during secondary school.

-Nsereko received his LLB from the University of East Africa, an MCJ from Howard University School of Law, and an LLM and JSD from New York University School of Law.
+Nsereko received his LLB from the University of East Africa in 1968, an MCJ from Howard University School of Law in 1970, and an LLM and JSD from New York University School of Law in 1973-1975.

+He also obtained a Certificate in International Law in 1972 from The Hague Academy of International Law.
+He was the first person from his home village in Nabinene, Uganda, to graduate from university with his LL.B..
+Since 1972, he has been an Advocate of the High Court of Uganda.

+After completing his studies and returning to Uganda in the mid-1970s, the country was going through an unsettled and sometimes dangerous period under the Amin regime.
+Nsereko practiced law in Kampala, working on a variety of legal matters, including serving as the lawyer for the Seventh-day Adventist Church in the area, all while navigating a challenging political climate.